Fast and Easy Way to Start an Emergency Fund: This Direct Deposit Trick

 All it takes is the time to ask your company’s HR department for new direct deposit forms.
 You may even be able to make the switch online.
 While some employers will request a voided check, others may allow you to make the switch without it if you have your routing and account numbers handy.
-If you only bank online (we get it; checks are so last century), you can usually find your account numbers after logging in to your bank’s online portal.

 Get paid a different amount each pay period based on your hours?
 You may want to set aside a percentage of your take-home pay to be directly deposited into a savings account.
 If you get the same amount each pay period, a fixed amount may work for you.

 Harris recommends taking the action one step further: Name the savings account you’re shifting some of your direct deposit into, whether it’s Rainy Day Fund or Vacation or Cocktails With Friends.
 “The act of naming it gives it a purpose,” she said.

 “We have mental buckets in our brain about saving and about uses for our money,” she said.
 “If you give it a name and a purpose, your brain will treat it as off limits.”